 Are you afraid to be compassionate with yourself?

 Because you don’t want to be that person who keeps making excuses for not pushing yourself enough.
 You think if you’re too soft with yourself you’ll never make it in life.
-So there’s always this voice in your mind saying you should be able to do better.
+So there’s always this voice in your mind, raising your stress levels, saying you should be able to do better.

 But here’s a question…